andr-nau/experiment-data-to-3D/README.md

 ![Fig.3](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig3.png "IV shift")

-Next, using additional Mathematica code, I cut IVs to show only retrapping part (what I'm interested in) at I quadrant (+,+):
+Next, using additional Mathematica code, I cut IVs to show only retrapping part (what I'm interested in) at I quadrant (+,+), see Fig.4 (OriginLab graphics):

 ![Fig.4](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig4.gif "IV cut")

 Some repetitive features on the curves are clearly visible.
 But it appeared that curves first move up and then move down.
 So, the best representation could be in 3D.
-Using the same Mathematica code, I prepared XYZ file for 3D presentation, see Fig.5:
+Using the same Mathematica code, I prepared XYZ file for 3D presentation, see Fig.5 (OriginLab graphics):

 ![Fig.5](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig5.png "IV 3D")